precice/community-training/fsi-workflow/00_geometry/tasks.md

 Claudio Caccia, Politecnico di Milano\newline `<claudiogiovanni.caccia@polimi.it>`
 Gerasimos Chourdakis, University of Stuttgart `<gerasimos.chourdakis@ipvs.uni-stuttgart.de>`

+This is a community-contributed part of the course.
+Contribute on GitHub: https://github.com/precice/community-training

 ## Dependencies

 We will use the following software: